 That doesn’t mean that the contractor can avoid paying taxes on that income.
 It simply means you have no official obligation to provide that information to them.

 They Are Independent Contractors, Not Employees

 The IRS distinguishes one from the other by using three different criteria:

-- Behavioral control: Does your company have a right to control what the worker does and how they perform the job?
+- Behavioral Control: Does your company have a right to control what the worker does and how they perform?

-- Financial control: Does your company have a say in the material aspects of a worker’s job?
-In other words, do you decide which expenses are reimbursed or who provides necessary tools and supplies?
+- Financial Control: Does your company have a say in the material aspects of a worker’s job?
+Do you decide which expenses are reimbursed or who provides the necessary tools and supplies?

-When these three criteria are met, the IRS considers the worker an employee of your company, and you are responsible for filling out a W-2 and paying your share of the FICA taxes.
+When these three criteria are met, the IRS considers the worker an employee of your company.
+This means that you are responsible for filling out a W-2 and paying your share of the FICA taxes.

-If these criteria are not met, the worker is an independent contractor who is responsible for paying their own taxes.
+If these criteria are not met, the worker is an independent contractor responsible for paying their own taxes.
 These individuals receive a 1099-NEC.

 You are not required to send a 1099-NEC to every individual who does work for your company as an independent contractor.

 Incorporated businesses—i.e., businesses that are legally considered separate entities and that file taxes as such—do not receive 1099-NEC forms.
-Neither do limited liability corporations (LLCs) that elect to be treated as corporations for tax purposes.
+Neither do limited liability corporations (LLCs) since they elect to be treated as corporations for tax purposes.